You cannot camp anywhere in Texas. Camping on public land is illegal in Texas. You can only camp on designated camping areas in Texas.

 Escape from the heat with a dip in Onion Creek or sit along its banks and listen to the water gush off the rocks.

-A 2.8-mile paved hiking trail offers many scenic views or explore the more primitive hiking trails.
+A 2.8-mile paved hiking trail offers many scenic views and adventurous hikers can explore the more primitive hiking trails.
 Park rangers lead exciting programs almost every weekend, including Dutch oven cooking, historic crafts, night hikes, and fishing events.

 You can also go bouldering at this state park located just 13 miles from the state capitol building.